Review of Nulo FreeStyle Grain Free Canned Dog Food

 Label and nutrient data below are calculated using dry matter basis.

 Canned Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Beef, turkey, beef broth, beef liver, peas, carrots, ground flaxseed, guar gum, potassium chloride, agar-agar, salt, choline chloride, natural flavor, zinc proteinate, iron proteinate, sodium carbonate, vitamin E supplement, copper proteinate, manganese proteinate, sodium selenite, thiamine mononitrate, cobalt proteinate, niacin supplement, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, biotin, vitamin B12 supplement, potassium iodide, pyridoxine hydrochloride, vitamin D3 supplement, folic acid
+Ingredients: Turkey, turkey broth, turkey liver, peas, sweet potatoes, ground flaxseed, guar gum, potassium chloride, agar-agar, salt, choline chloride, natural flavor, zinc proteinate, iron proteinate, sodium carbonate, magnesium sulfate, vitamin E supplement, copper proteinate, manganese proteinate, sodium selenite, thiamine mononitrate, cobalt proteinate, niacin supplement, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, biotin, vitamin B12 supplement, potassium iodide, pyridoxine hydrochloride, vitamin D3 supplement, folic acid

 Fiber (estimated dry matter content) = 4.5%